popstas/transmission-cli/README.md

 #### Transmission
 You need to enable remote access in Transmission and add host, port, username, password if it not defaults.
-Unfortunately, you must change `src/Config.php` for that, it hardcoded to `localhost:9091` without user and password.
+You can change it in `~/.transmission-cli.yml`.
-You can only pass host though --host=host option.
+You can pass host though --host=host option.

 #### InfluxDB and Grafana
 You need to install it for drawing torrent graphics.